pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_configuration.md

 ```

 - filterExpression
-  - Type: String
+  Type: String
-  - Subscribe with a custom filter expression.
+  PSV2 feature to `subscribe` with a custom filter expression.

 ### Sample code